Prem-ium/BingRewards/README.md

 `END_TIME` = 24 hour format hour you would like to start the program, if timer is enabled.
 Defaults to 20, 8 PM

+`WANTED_IPV4` = Your desired external IPV4 address.
+Set this if you want the bot to not run if your IPv4 address is different than this.

+`WANTED_IPV6` = Your desired external IPv6 address.
+Set this if you want the bot to not run if your IPv6 address is different than this.

+`PROXY` = Configure a HTTP(S) or SOCKS5 proxy through which all of the bot's traffic will go.
+Should be in a URI format (e.g., https://1.2.3.4:5678)

 ## Earning Potential: